mahalakshmi-ai-ds/SentinelAI/docs/docs/docs/03_Research_Gaps.md

 - Developers need better tools for understanding changes in trustworthiness over time.

 These challenges become increasingly important as AI systems gain greater autonomy and are integrated into high-risk decision-making environments.

+## Proposed Research Direction

+SentinelAI proposes a research prototype for continuous post-deployment AI safety monitoring.

+Instead of evaluating AI systems only before deployment, SentinelAI aims to continuously observe AI behavior, measure trust-related indicators, and provide explainable safety insights throughout the operational lifecycle of an AI system.

+The project explores how continuous monitoring can complement existing AI alignment and evaluation techniques rather than replace them.